johnbull-dev/train-board/README.md

 ## Version Info

+### 2025.3.6
+- Changed the title to "Train Bored"
+- Modified the condition for displaying the "No services available" message to include undefined return from service
+- Added testing workflow in .github/workflows/testing.yaml

 ### 2025.3.5
 - Change the search input to be a search dropdown of suggested stations.
 It shows 10 suggestions at a time.
 - Added a new API route to fetch 10 suggested stations based on the station code or name